jeffdonthemic/flight-finder-salesforce/README.md

 # MuleSoft Anypont Platform

 The API's implementation was built using Anypoint Studio.
-You can [download](https://github.com/jeffdonthemic/flight-finder-salesforce/blob/main/flight-finder-api-spec.zip) the API Specification with all assets.
+You can [download](https://github.com/jeffdonthemic/flight-finder-salesforce/blob/main/flight-finder-api-spec.zip) the jar for the project and import it into Anypoint Studio.

 ## API Specification

-You can [download](https://github.com/jeffdonthemic/flight-finder-salesforce/blob/main/codelive-flight-finder-api.jr) the jar for the project and import it into Anypoint Studio..
+You can [download](https://github.com/jeffdonthemic/flight-finder-salesforce/blob/main/codelive-flight-finder-api.jar) the API Specification with all assets.

 ```
 #%RAML 1.0